vector-js/vector/website/content/_index.md

 let path = artboard.path('M 50 100 Q 150 250 250 100');
 ```

-The path element corresponds directly with the [SVG Path](https://svg-tutorial.github.io/elements/path/) and draws a complex line given a series of commands.
+The path element corresponds directly with the SVG Path and draws a complex line given a series of commands.
 A command is defined a letter followed by zero or more points.

-### Text
+### Text Element

 {{<example "TextExample">}}